emmaleda/emmaleda-project-baseball/README.md

 Required packages are `devtools`, `testthat`, `tidyverse` and `here`.

 The code to view the functions that simulate the Season is in [R/simulation-functions.R](R/simulation-functions.R) and this file must be run first.
-To run the simulation, head to [results/results.R](results/results.R); the code in this file takes a while to run (approx. 12 minutes - we did try alternate variations of code to speed this up, but their is a lot of code to run when simulating a baseball season and ultimately this was the fastest when timed with `bench::mark`).
+To run the simulation, head to [results/results.R](results/results.R); the code in this file takes a while to run (approx. 12 minutes - we did try alternate variations of code to speed this up, but ultimately this was the fastest when timed with `bench::mark`).

 The final results and graphs can be viewed [results/plot_and_mean.md](results/plot_and_mean.md).